bradley2W1DL/ansible-aws-test/README.md

 ```bash
 ansible-playbook deploy.yml --vault-password-file=~/.aws-vault.txt -v
 ```
-- _ps: you'll need to get the super secret password to put into the vault file in order to decrypt the secrets files_
+- _ps: you'll need to get the super secret password to put into the vault file in order to decrypt the existing secrets files_
+- __Or__, you can just create a new [ansible-vault](http://docs.ansible.com/ansible/latest/vault.html) encrypted files to store your secrets.

 Running the playbook above will:
 - transpile all es6 code into es5 and bundle it up with npm production dependencies.